giulnicole/RVerse/README.md

 - Rmd and pdf files
 - How to organise databases
 - Missing data
-- Basic syntax to build markdown files (showing reports)
+- Basic syntax for kableExtra

 ### Day 3: still under review
 - Longitudinal and cross-sectional data some examples